local-ch/lhs/docs/items.md

 ## Save

 You can persist changes like you would usually do with `save`.
-`save` will return false if persisting failed, but `save!` instead will raise exception.
+`save` will return false if persisting fails. `save!` instead will raise an exception.

 ```ruby
   feedback = Feedback.find('1z-5r1fkaj')